build-trust/ockam-website/src/content/learn/how-to-guides/using-add-ons/enterprise/influxdb/telegraf-influxdb-with-ockamd.md

 _Read more about how Ockam simplifies encryption using our [**Vault**](https://www.ockam.io/learn/concepts/vaults/) interface abstraction._

-> Note, use a packet capture tool such as WireShark to inspect the network traffic and see that it's fully encrypted as `ockamd` sends and receives your time-series data over the wire.
+> Note: use a packet capture tool such as WireShark to inspect the network traffic and see that it's fully encrypted as `ockamd` sends and receives your time-series data over the wire.

 ---